-At Priestsic, we teach children to be curious about the world around them and develop their knowledge and understanding of important scientific ideas, processes and skills through their experiences.
-Our Learning Challenge curriculum allows Science to be taught alongside Maths, English and other foundation subjects by incorporating cross curricular topics.
+At Priestsic Primary School, we teach our pupils to be curious about the world around them and develop their knowledge and understanding of important scientific ideas, processes and skills through first hand experiences and also through developing a rich knowledge.

-We carried out a scientific investigation, we predicted what we thought would happen, we set up the experiment and we recorded the results over 3 weeks.
-We wanted to find out which seeds would grow best, chick peas, popping corn, black beans or a split pea.
+We carried out a scientific investigation to find out, which seeds would grow best, chick peas, popping corn, black beans or a split pea.
+We set up the experiment, planted the seeds and watched what happened every day.
 We recorded our results each week in our seed diary.
 We found that the chick pea won the race and the popping corn was second.

 In our Science learning, we investigated why we couldn't float like an astronaut.
-We tried to float and then we tried to make objects float.
+We tried to float but couldn't and so we tried to make objects float.
 We learnt that the force of gravity mean that we couldn't float!
-We then decided to explore if the size or weight of the balls we were testing made a difference to how quickly they fell to the floor.
+We then decided to explore gravity further by seeing if the size or weight of the balls we were testing made a difference to how quickly they fell to the floor.
 We really enjoyed our investigating!